MachineLemonade/docs/v0.9/ee-integrating-auth-systems.md

 ## Configuration

-In your `config.yaml` file in your `helm.astronomer.io` directory, you can enable an OIDC provider of your choice via the following config:
+In your `config.yaml` file in your `astronomer` directory, you can enable an OIDC provider of your choice via the following config:

 ```yaml
 astronomer: